airportyh/deep-zoom-debugger/README.md

 * make it not rewrite the function calls by replacing the arguments with concrete values
 * how to remove jiggling? (artifact of the fit text/fit box algorithms)
 * make it work for multiple call expressions on a single line
+* fix zoom in around level 4 not rendering in detail mode(done)